elasticio/elasticio.github.io/content/_components/microsoft-dynamics-business-central/index.md

 **1.** Register an OAuth App in Azure Active Directory:

-  * Begin by registering an OAuth App in Azure Active Directory.
+  * Start by registering an OAuth App in the Azure Active Directory.
   * Follow the steps outlined in [this guide](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to register your application.

 **2.** Create an Auth Client on the Platform: